Moalaa2525/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-[main 6d0ad99] The path to success is to take massive, determined action 2 files changed, 4 insertions(+), 2 deletions(-) create mode 100755 0x03-shell_variables_expansions/2-path
+[main 196d3cb] If the path be beautiful, let us not ask where it leads 2 files changed, 5 insertions(+), 2 deletions(-) create mode 100755 0x03-shell_variables_expansions/3-paths